 Hernando de Soto, the Captain of the Crewe, their ladies, and our De Soto Queen and Princess travel across the world representing our community.
 They introduce Manatee County as an area rich in cultural, historical, agricultural, and environmental diversity to the thousands of people they meet each year.

-During the 2015 De Soto Heritage Festival, our Hernando de Soto, Bob Richardson, was invested and his Queen, Ellie Sharp, was elected by the Society Membership.
-Joining this pair are Captain of the Crewe Paul Webb and Princess Bailey Mosley.
+During the 2016 De Soto Heritage Festival, our Hernando de Soto, Zeke Eckersen, was invested and his Queen, Sarah Adams, was elected by the Society Membership.
+Joining this pair are Captain of the Crewe Bob Richardson and Princess Baylee Sawdy.